 Generally shares limits of liability with all employees and the organization involved in a claim instead of having an individual limit of liability.
 If these limits are exceeded, the professional may become responsible for a portion of legal costs, including settlement or damage costs;

 Does not typically reimburse criminal defence costs, for instance allegations of physical or sexual assault in the course of a professional’s practice that are brought before a criminal court.

 These are only some of the significant reasons it is important to protect yourself.
 The only way to ensure comprehensive professional liability protection is by securing an independent policy.
 You can then be confident that your interests will be upheld and that your reputation and assets will be protected.

 Benefits of participating in the SAC program:

-While an employer’s insurance policy is in place first and foremost to protect the interests of the employer, the SAC professional liability insurance policy protects the personal assets of the member speech-language pathologist.
-This means that members participating in the SAC program can rest assured that coverage is in place to defend and pay claims – both those made to regulatory Colleges and in Civil court.
+While an employer’s insurance policy is in place first and foremost to protect the interests of the employer, the SAC professional liability insurance policy protects the personal assets of the member or associate.
+This means that members and associates participating in the SAC program can rest assured that coverage is in place to defend and pay claims – both those made to regulatory Colleges and in Civil court.
 Legal representation is provided at no cost to you and without having to pay any deductible or additional fees.
 And the minimum $5 million per claim policy limit means you can be confident that money is in place to pay valid claims in a timely manner.

-Participating members even have access to pro bono legal services from Gowling WLG (Canada) LLP (Gowlings), one of the most highly recognized legal defence firms in medical defence and professional liability in Canada.
-This free, confidential legal advice is designed to help avoid or reduce the probability of a claim or complaint and is available to participating members should you have questions related to a potential professional liability claim.
+Participating members and associates even have access to pro bono legal services from Gowling WLG (Canada) LLP (Gowlings), one of the most highly recognized legal defence firms in medical defence and professional liability in Canada.
+This free, confidential legal advice is designed to help avoid or reduce the probability of a claim or complaint and is available to participating members and associates should you have questions related to a potential professional liability claim.